umod/docs/docs/games/rust/hooks/player/OnPayForUpgrade.md

 ## Usage

 * Called when player is paying for an upgrade.
 Useful for preventing paying for block upgrade
-* Returning a non-null value cancels default behavior
+* Return a non-null value to override default behavior

 ## Examples